-Losers are usually Damaged in the BMS category from which their Foundation Trait was taken from.
-The Damage is used as a negative factor in any subsequent Challenges they may face where they use a Foundation Trait from that category.

-Penalties are also cumulative in each category - two Body 'Hurt' Damage Traits would give the Difficulty or opponent a total of +2d in all Challenges where the character uses a Body Foundation Trait.
+Losers are damaged in the BMS category that their Foundation Trait was taken from.
+The damage is used as a negative factor in any subsequent Challenges they may face where they use a Foundation Trait from that category.
+Penalties are also cumulative in each category.
+So two Body 'Hurt' Damage Traits would give the difficulty, or opponent, a total of +2d in all Challenges where the character uses a Body Foundation Trait.
 However, two Body 'Hurt' Damage Traits do not become one 'Damaged' Trait, they remain two separate 'Hurt' level Traits.

-Natural Recovery: How long it takes in favourable conditions for the character to be healed from that level of Damage.
-The example durations given are for physical Damage incurred through physical misadventure or mortal combat.
-Favourable circumstances will vary slightly depending on whether it is Body, Mind or Soul Damage.
+Natural Recovery: How long it takes, in favourable conditions, for the character to be healed from that level of damage without much intervention.
+The example durations in the table are given for physical damage incurred through physical misadventure or mortal combat.
+Favourable circumstances will vary slightly depending on whether it is Body, Mind or Soul damage.

-Difficulty to heal: This Difficulty is used when Mundane or Magical Traits are used in a Challenge to heal the character.
-Even Complete defeat may be healed by dramatic action, magic or super-advanced technology.
+Difficulty to heal: This difficulty is used when Mundane or Magical Traits are used in a Challenge to heal the character.
+Even Complete defeat may be healed by dramatic action, magic, or super-advanced technology.